gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 ###### Crypto-Key

-The 'Crypto-Key' header just needs the public application server key to be added to it with 'p256ecdsa=' in front of (just so the push service knows its a public key).
-The public key itself just needs to be URL safe base64 encoded, i.e. the same value as you the *applicationServerKey* in the *subscribe()* method.
+The 'Crypto-Key' header should be 'p256ecdsa=' followed your public application server key, which needs to be URL safe base64 encoded.

+This application server key must be the same key passed into `subscribe()` as the `applicationServerKey` value.

     Crypto-Key: p256ecdsa=<URL Safe Base64 Public Application Server Key>

 #### Payload

-The above headers are to help with identifying the application server.
-This set of headers focus on the payload, specifically how it's encrypted.
+The above headers identify the application server.
+This next set of headers focus on headers needed when sending a payload, and is heavily linked to how a payload is encrypted.

-First question to answer is why the payload needs to be encrypted in the first place.
-Since the browser determines the push service to use, you  the developer can't ensure the security of the data you send, so encrypting it with keys provided by the browser means the push service can't view the payload of your message.
+You might be asking yourself, why does the payload need to be encrypted?

+Since the browser determines the push service to use, you the developer can't ensure the security of the data you send.
+Encrypting it with keys provided by the browser means the push service can't view the payload while the application server and browser and encrypt and decrypt the message freely.

 ##### Encryption

-The encryption header is the *salt* used when you encrypt the data, which will be a base64 url safe encoded string from 16 random bytes.
+The 'Encryption' header is the *salt* used when you encrypt the payload.
+The salt is 16 random bytes used when encrypting the payload and should be base64 URL safe encoded to be added in this head, like so:

     Encryption: salt=<URL Safe Base64 Salt>

 ##### Crypto-Key

-The Crypto-Key value for encryption is a new public key used just for encrypting the payload (the private key for this is used when encrypting the payload, this means the push service can decrypt it with the public key from this header).

-    Crypto-Key: dh=<URL Safe Base64 Encoded String>

-If you are using both application server keys (or VAPID) and encrypted payload you should join them with a semi-colon, like so:
+We saw that the 'Crypto-Key' header is used under the 'Application Server Keys' section to contain the public application server key.

+Well, it's also used to share the public encryption key used to encrypt the payload.

+The resulting header looks like this:

     Crypto-Key: dh=<URL Safe Base64 Encoded String>; p256ecdsa=<URL Safe Base64 Public Application Server Key>

 ##### Content-Type, Length & Encoding

-The final headers are just to make sure the content is sent and received correctly.
-The number of bytes of the payload and the other two are fixed values.
+The final headers relating to encrypted payload make sure the content is sent and received correctly.
+The 'Content-Length' header is number of bytes of the encrypted payload and 'Content-Type' and 'Content-Encoding' headers are fixed values.

     Content-Length: <Number of Bytes in Encrypted Payload>